Prune Belly Syndrome (Eagle Barrett Syndrome)

 Prune Belly Syndrome (PBS), also known as Eagle-Barrett Syndrome, is a rare condition characterized by common or complete absence of the abdominal muscles, failure of both testes to descend into the scrotum and urinary tract malformations.

 Bladders of Prune-Belly patients are normal or enlarged in size but often empty poorly.
 Patients may also experience abnormalities in their ureters and urethra.
 Renal failure is also common in Prune-Belly patients, possibly in part due to reflux and infection.
 Patients with a history of undescended testes should also see a urologist for a fertility evaluation.

-The Northwestern Medicine Transitional Urology Program provides comprehensive treatment and continuous care for patients with prune belly syndrome.
+The Northwestern Medicine Congenital Urology Program provides comprehensive treatment and continuous care for patients with prune belly syndrome.